DavePearce/JBlob/README.md

 ## Proxies

-Whilst reading / writing low-level data types is useful, ultimately we want the ability to read / write objects.
-Here, we look at the simplest way of getting started with this, and in following sections we consider more advanced approaches.
+Whilst reading / writing low-level data types is useful, ultimately the ability to read / write _objects_ is important.
+Here, we look at the simplest way of getting started with this, and in the following sections consider more advanced approaches.

 ### Immutable